beamkenya/ex_pesa/README.md

 ## Configuration

-Create a copy of `config/dev.exs` or `config/prod.exs` form `config/dev.sample.exs`
+Create a copy of `config/dev.exs` or `config/prod.exs` from `config/dev.sample.exs`

 ### Mpesa (Daraja)

-Add below config to dec.exs / prod.exs files
+Add below config to dev.exs / prod.exs files
-This asumes you have a clear understanding of how Daraja API works.
+This asumes you have a clear understanding of how [Daraja API works](https://developer.safaricom.co.ke/get-started).

 ```elixir
 config :ex_pesa,